spacecakes/react-smooth-carousel/README.md

 Stick whatever element you like as children and `react-smooth-carousel` will render them.
 The carousel will always take up 100% of its containing element, so make sure to give the container a `min-block-size`.
 For best results with images, size them to `100%` and set them to `object-fit: cover;`.

-## Known bugs
+## Known issues

-- Doesn't snap properly to start or end in Chrome.
+- Doesn't snap properly to start or end in Chrome when `loop` is off
-- Viewing more than one slide at once is currently not supported, but will be.
+- Viewing more than one slide at once is currently not supported